tmnnrs/terrain-rgb/README.md

 gdalbuildvrt -vrtnodata "-9999" -input_file_list terrain50_filelist.txt terrain50.vrt

 # -- Reproject VRT to Web Mercator and output as GeoTIFF
-gdalwarp -overwrite -s_srs EPSG:27700 -t_srs EPSG:3857 terrain50.vrt _terrain50.tif
+gdalwarp -overwrite -s_srs EPSG:27700 -t_srs EPSG:3857 -srcnodata -9999 -dstnodata 0 terrain50.vrt terrain50.tif

-# -- Extract land polygons from OS Open Zoomstack GeoPackage; and use as a mask/cutline to clip DTM
-# -- This overcomes an issue where the tile edges are visible in the hillshade layer
-ogr2ogr -f "ESRI Shapefile" land.shp OSOpen_Zoomstack_GPKG.gpkg -t_srs EPSG:3857 -sql "SELECT * FROM land"
-gdalwarp -cutline land.shp -t_srs EPSG:3857 _terrain50.tif terrain50.tif

 # -- List information about the raster dataset
 # -- Use [-mm] to force computation of the actual min/max values for each band